atrabels/starter-hugo-academic/content/authors/admin/_index.md

 ---
 <div style="text-align: justify">

 I am an Assistant Professor of Computer Science at Lakehead University, Thunder Bay, Ontario, Canada.
 My broad research interests relate to Artificial Intelligence, Applied Machine Leanrning, Data Mining and Natural Language Processing.
-I work on Unsupervised Automatic Contention Analysis and Summarixation in Unstructured Text, Stance and Dubious Content Detection from Social Media, emotion recognition and generation in conversational text.
+I work on Unsupervised Automatic Contention Analysis and Summarization in Unstructured Text, Stance and Dubious Content Detection from Social Media, Emotion Recognition and Generation in Conversational Text.

 Prior to this position, I have been a Postdoctoral Fellow of the Alberta Machine Intelligence Institute (Amii) in the Computing Science Department at the University of Alberta, Canada.
 I completed my Ph.D. at the University of Alberta, under the supervision of Pr.
 Osmar R. Zaiane.
 I hold an M.Sc. in Computer Science from the University of Montreal, Canada, obtained in 2010.
 I received my B.Sc. in Computer Science and Management in 2007 from the University of Tunis, Tunisia.

-**For upcoming graduate students** interested to working with me, please send me your C.V. and a motivation letter describing your background and potential interest to my research area.</div>
+**For upcoming graduate students** interested to working with me, please send me your C.V. and a cover letter describing your background and potential interest to my research area.</div>

 [comment]: <>  ({{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.)